Air and CO2 Guns

-If the weapon is fully automatic or semi-automatic, the impact energy may only be a maximum of three joules at a distance of four meters from the weapon´s muzzle.
+If the weapon is fully automatic, the impact energy may only be a maximum of three joules at a distance of four meters from the weapon´s muzzle.

 For paintball weapons, the projectile (the paint capsule) must have a diameter of no less than 16 mm.
 If the weapon has a greater impact energy than that which is described above, or if the weapon is fired with a charge other than CO2, compressed air, springs or other similar propellants, or if the person importing the weapon is less than 18 years old, an import permit issued by the police authority is required for each particular instance.

 Regulations concerning the import of air and CO2 guns (“limited effect" weapons) can be found in Chapter 2, §1 of the Weapons Act (1996:67) and in Chapter 1, §2 of the Weapons Ordinance (1996:70).

 If a person exports a dangerous object to another EU country, a customs export declaration is not required.
 However, one must verify what applies in the receiver country.
 Contact the country´s customs authority for further information.
 When an item is destined for a country outside the EU, a customs export declaration must be filed with us.